Yegiyan/Rabbit-Terminal-Theme-for-Visual-Studio/README.md

 # Prerequisites

 A color theme inspired by Bisqwit's THAT text editor.
-This has only been tested on Visual Studio 2017 though it mostly works for 2019.
+This has mostly been tested on Visual Studio 2017 though it works properly for 2019.

 To install this theme, you first need to install the Color Theme Editor: